Prelude to the Battle

 June 14 — Confederate Successes

-Rebels Overrun Federal Fort
+Confederates Overrun Federal Fort

 Skirmishing continued on June 14 as Ewell’s soldiers began closing in on Milroy’s isolated garrison.
 Throughout the day, Ewell established artillery positions on the high ground west of town and he began bombarding the Federal defenders during the late afternoon.
-The Rebels then overran Milroy’s small fort and batteries guarding the west side of town.
+The Confederates then overran Milroy’s small fort and batteries guarding the west side of town.

 Milroy Tries to Evacuate